 Every flight had a 4 hour or more gap until the next.
 This allowed me to recharge the power bank as needed.
 If the flights had been back-to-back I would have taken a 20,000mAh model.
 As it turned out our two longest flights had in-seat power, which further reduced our reliance on the power bank.

 - USB-C to USB-C

-- USB-C to USB-A (only used on flight with USB port)
+- USB-C to USB-A (not used with this charger)